Entailment vs. Verification for Partial-assignment Satisfiability and Enumeration: Introduction

 In \cite{masinaCNFConversionDisjoint2023} we addressed a problem which is different although related to $(e)$, showing that adopting a form of CNF-ization different from \cite{tseitin1,plaistedStructurepreservingClauseForm1986} improves the efficiency and effectiveness of enumeration.
 Such encoding, however, does not fix fact $(e)$ (see \sref{sec:partialsat-cnf}).

-\paragraph{Content.} The rest of the paper is organized as follows. \sref{sec:background} provides the necessary notation, terminology and concepts used in the paper. \sref{sec:partialsat} presents our theoretical analysis: \sref{sec:partialsat-plain} introduces \verbverification{} and entailment for generic propositional formulas and discusses their relative properties; \sref{sec:partialsat-others} analyzes other candidate forms of partial-assignment satisfaction; \sref{sec:partialsat-exist} lifts the discussion to existentially-quantified formulas; \sref{sec:partialsat-cnf} discusses the role of CNF-ization in this context. \sref{sec:practical} discusses the practical consequences of entailment vs. \verbverification{}. \sref{sec:concl} provides some conclusions and suggestions for future research.
+\paragraph{Content.} The rest of the paper is organized as follows. \sref{sec:background} provides the necessary notation, terminology, and concepts used in the paper. \sref{sec:partialsat} presents our theoretical analysis: \sref{sec:partialsat-plain} introduces \verbverification{} and entailment for generic propositional formulas and discusses their relative properties; \sref{sec:partialsat-exist} lifts the discussion to existentially-quantified formulas; \sref{sec:partialsat-cnf} discusses the role of CNF-ization in this context; \sref{sec:partialsat-others} analyzes other candidate forms of partial-assignment satisfaction. \sref{sec:practical} discusses the practical consequences of entailment vs. \verbverification{}. \sref{sec:concl} provides conclusions and suggestions for future research.

 \ignore{ .
 Although entailment is more expensive, it does not suffer for the ''embarrassing'' theoretical weakness mentioned above.
 Overall, the theoretical considerations above suggest to adopt entailment rather \verbverification{} as general definition of partial-assignment satisfiability, although \verbverification{} is a cheaper though less-effective criterion which can (most) often be adopted in actual implementations.
 Moreover, since partial assignments entailing $\vi$ are in general subsets of those \verbverifying{} $\vi$, using entailment rather than \verbverification{} as satisfiability criterion allows for producing smaller partial assignments, and hence possibly drastically reducing their number, in particular in the presence of existentially-quantified formulas.
 This suggests the development of more effective assignment-enumeration algorithms. }